-1. Eject your DVD from your computer.

-2. Once the DVD is ejected, toggle between your LCD and your TV with the combination <Fn>+<F7>.
+- 1. Eject your DVD from your computer. - 2.
+Once the DVD is ejected, toggle between your LCD and your TV with the combination <Fn>+<F7>.

-Your image displays now on both LCD and TV.
+Your image appears now on both the LCD and the TV.
 Re-insert your DVD to launch your DVD software.